Claverton Pumping Station: Construction

 The idea of an east to west waterway link across southern England was first mentioned in Elizabethan times, between 1558 and 1603, to take advantage of the proximity of the rivers Avon and Thames, only 3 mi apart at their closest.
 Plans for a waterway were shelved until the early 18th century.
 In 1723 the Kennet Navigation through Reading opened.
 The Avon navigation from Bristol to Bath was opened in 1727.
 In 1788 the so-called "Western Canal" was proposed to improve trade and communication links to towns such as Hungerford, Marlborough, Wiltshire, Calne, Chippenham and Melksham.
 The following year the engineers Barns, Simcock and Weston submitted a proposed route for this canal, although there were doubts about the adequacy of the water supply.
 The name was changed from Western Canal to Kennet and Avon Canal to avoid confusion with the Grand Western Canal, which was being proposed at the same time.

 In 1793 a further survey was conducted by John Rennie, and the route of the canal was altered to take a more southerly course through Great Bedwyn, Devizes, Trowbridge and Newbury.
 The proposed route was accepted by the Kennet and Avon Canal Company.
 In July 1793 Rennie suggested further alterations to the route, including the construction of the Bruce Tunnel in the Savernake Forest.
-On 17 April 1794 the Kennet and Avon Canal Act received the Royal Assent and construction began.
+On 17 April 1794 the Kennet and Avon Canal Act 1794 (34 Geo.
+3. c.
+90) received royal assent and construction began.